httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The client requests a "sha" digest because that is the only algorithm it supports.
-The server is not obliged to produce a response containing a "sha" digest, it instead uses a different algorithm.
+The server is not obliged to produce a response containing a "sha" digest; it instead uses a different algorithm.

 ~~~ http-message
 GET /items/123 HTTP/1.1